lbenning/Knapsack/README.md

 ## Overview

-* This is a project that applies genetic algorithms to the 0/1 Knapsack problem, a hard problem in combinatorial optimization.
+* Application of genetic algorithms to the 0/1 Knapsack problem, a hard problem in combinatorial optimization.

 ## Running